Reno Notebook / By Jennifer Malise / February 13, 2017

 Cara and Jared, an avid cook and a professional chef, wanted a kitchen that could handle the two of them working side by side.
 Together, they chose materials that would suit their needs, deciding on built-to-order cabinets to expand storage and a durable and stain-resistant counter to account for Jared’s “bull-in-china-shop” tendencies.
 The result?
 A kitchen that can truly stand their combined heat.

-Need more inspiration?
-Here’s Lee, who transformed his cramped galley kitchen into a glossy white Ikea dream space.
+Looking for more kitchen inspiration?
+Lee transformed his cramped galley kitchen into a glossy all-white dream space.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.